 The 10 Commandments were essentially laws spoken by God to Moses on Mount Sinai and then written on stone tablets by the “finger of God” in Exodus (the second book of the Bible) chapter 20.
 They were to be given to the Israelites to help them create community and to show them how to obey God.
 Moses did not refer to them as the 10 Commandments.
 They are literally translated to read “ten words.”

 It is important that kids understand that the 10 Commandments do not exist so that salvation can be earned.
 Rather, the 10 Commandments show us how impossible it is to be perfect, and therefore emphasize our need for Jesus as our Savior.
 That being said, we still strive to obey the 10 Commandments as we strive to become more like Christ.
-Below each commandment is discussed a little more simplistic way to hopefully help you explain each commandment in a way a child could understand.
+Below each commandment is discussed a little more simplistic way to hopefully help you explain the 10 commandments for kids so that they can easily understand them.

 1. EXODUS 20:3 “You shall have no other gods before me.”